Magnetic Polarisability of Octet Baryons via Lattice QCD: Constituent Quark Model

 \subsection{Implementing the quark model}

-To present the predictions of the quark model for the magnetic polarisability as a function of quark mass, we require a relationship between the lattice baryon masses and the constituent quark masses.
-This relationship has been long established for the baryon octet at the experimental point and therefore we need only extend this relationship away from the physical point.
+To present the predictions of the quark model for the magnetic polarizability as a function of quark mass, we require a relationship between the lattice baryon masses and the constituent quark masses.
+This relationship has been long established for the baryon octet at the experimental point and we need only extend this relationship away from the physical point.
 In addition, the octet-decuplet mass splitting in Eq.~\ref{eqn:quarkmodel:polarisability} demands knowledge of both octet and decuplet baryons.
-Similarly, $\expval{r^2}_f$ describing the distribution of quark flavours within the octet baryons is also required.
+Similarly, $\expval{r^2}_f$ describing the distribution of quark flavors within the octet baryons is also required.
 We seek smooth, interpolated expressions for each of these quantities.

-Our lattice calculations are performed on the PACS-CS gauge-field ensembles~\cite{PACS-CS2008ensensembles} and therefore we draw on their published baryon masses in the Sommer scheme.
-Ref.~\cite{Walker-Loud:2014:ruler} demonstrated that the nucleon masses observed in finite-volume lattice QCD simulations display a ruler-style linear behaviour when plotted as a function of $m_{\pi}$.
-This provides a simple characterisation of lattice baryon masses and in the spirit of the simple quark model, we take this approach to interpolate the PACS-CS baryon masses for the octet and decuplet.
+Our lattice calculations are performed on the PACS-CS gauge-field ensembles~\cite{PACS-CS2008ensembles} and therefore we draw on their published baryon masses in the Sommer scheme \cite{Sommer:1993ce}.
+Reference~\cite{Walker-Loud:2014:ruler} demonstrated that the nucleon masses observed in finite-volume lattice QCD simulations display a ruler-style linear behavior when plotted as a function of $m_{\pi}$.
+This provides a simple characterization of lattice baryon masses and in the spirit of the simple quark model, we take this approach to interpolate the PACS-CS baryon masses for the octet and decuplet.